-A historic market town in Northumberland that dates back to the Neolithic period, is now a harmonious blend of heritage and modernity.
-Walking through the town and past the 400 year old Clock Tower, you will find traditional farmers markets, quaint shops and tearooms around one corner and a hub of trendy modern bars and restaurants around another.
-Morpeth is home to The Chantry which houses the sole surviving English made bagpipes.
+A historic market town in Northumberland dating back to the Neolithic period, Morpeth is now a harmonious blend of heritage and modernity.
+Walking through the town and past the 400-year-old Clock Tower, you will find traditional farmers markets, charming shops and tearooms around one corner, and a hub of trendy modern bars and restaurants around another.
+Morpeth is home to The Chantry which houses the sole surviving English-made bagpipes.
 There are also areas of wild beauty in the woodland, parkland and riverside that cling to the town borders, as well as those further afield.
 The town is in the perfect location to call itself the entryway to the Northumberland coastal route, with multiple areas of outstanding beauty within a short distance.

 Places to Visit

-- Hadrian’s Wall - a former defensive fortification of the Roman province of Britannia, begun in AD 122 in the reign of the emperor Hadrian, stretching 73 miles from coast to coast.
+- Hadrian’s Wall - begun in the reign of the Roman emperor Hadrian, this former defensive fortification of the province Britannia was built from AD 122 and stretched 73 miles from coast to coast.

-- Barters Books – a charming instagam worthy second-hand books store in Alnwick.
+- Barters Books – a charming Instagram worthy second-hand books store in Alnwick.

 - Farne Islands & Seahouses – a cluster of islands, just off the coast of Northumberland.
 A fantastic place to see puffins and other seabirds up close.

 - Cragside – an enchanting Victorian estate which was the first house in the world to have lights powered by hydroelectricity.

 - Warkworth - a picturesque village best known for its well-preserved medieval castle that became a tourist attraction as early as the 18th century.

 - Dunstanburgh Castle - one of England’s most atmospheric and inspiring castles, lies between the villages of Craster and Embleton.
 Accessed by a 1 mile walk from Craster.